zach2039/vs-toolworksadditions/README.md

  * Fix compatibility issue with XSkills that prevented toolheads from being placed.

  * Fix compatibility issue with ProspectTogether that prevented prospecting results from being recorded properly.

+ * Add additional compatibility with AncientTools, StillNecessaries, PrimitiveSurvival, and TailorsDelight.
+Credits to ErisLuna!

+ * Add any metal nails and strips as a binding material, of varying durabilities.
+Credits to ErisLuna!

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)
 --------